bgcarlisle/ctcovidstop/README.md

 citing Covid-19 as a reason why the study stopped (e.g. [NCT03728504](https://clinicaltrials.gov/ct2/history/NCT03728504 "NCT03728504")), the trial's `covid19_explicit` column is FALSE.

+In cases where a trial was stopped with no rationale reported in the version of the trial history where it was stopped, and then in a later version, the `why_stopped` field was updated to include a rationale, the updated rationale for stopping would not be included in this data set.

 If `covid19_explicit` is FALSE, `restart_expected` is NA.
 If `covid19_explicit` is TRUE, and there is also a stated expectation